International expansion of Netflix: 2011: Latin America, Central America and Caribbean

-On July 5, 2011, Netflix announced its plans to launch streaming service in Latin America, its largest expansion to date.
+On July 5, 2011, Netflix announced its plans to launch its streaming service in Latin America, its largest expansion to date.
 At the time, Netflix had 23 million subscribers in the US and Canada.
 Entering the Latin American market meant Netflix had access to approximately 600 million people, or twice the number of people living in the United States.
 Although high speed internet in Latin America is not as accessible as it in the United States and Canada, upon the announcement of its expansion to Latin America, Netflix stock immediately surged 8%, bringing the company to a record share price of $291.

 Beginning in September 2011, the company began its expansion to 43 countries and territories in Latin America and the Caribbean, offering content in English, Spanish, and Portuguese.
 Brazil became the first country in Latin America to launch the service on September 5.
 There the service was offered at $BR14.99 or approximately $9.10 per month, making it more expensive than in the United States and Canada.
 Rounding out the first five countries to launch streaming service in Latin America were Argentina, which followed on the 7th, Chile on the 8th, Colombia on the 9th, and Mexico on the 12th.
 Service spread to the other 38 countries in the following weeks.
 Among the content distributed to Latin America was programming from CBS, Miramax, and Showtime.

 The launch in Latin America was not as successful as the company had hoped.
 While in Latin America, Netflix had no streaming competitors as it did in Canada, the digital divide (a lack of high broadband internet penetration) hindered rapid growth.
 In Brazil, for example, only 20% of the population had an internet speed greater than 500 kB/s a second; 800 kB/s a second are needed to stream Netflix's content.
 Furthermore, the lack of competitors in some ways slowed growth as well.
 Whereas in Canada new subscribers had been exposed to streaming content by other companies, the concept was newer to a wide Latin American audience, making some skeptical of the prospect.
 A banking system unused to recurrent monthly transactions exacerbated the problem.
 Still, while Latin American expansion happened more slowly than expected, Netflix didn't lose money for the expansion and their Canadian expansion happened at a faster rate than expected, making their first two forays into the international market fairly successful.
 Additionally, despite the hindrances to growth in Latin America, Netflix continued in pursuit of content expansion, signing a deal with Fox in May 2012 (for a July 15 start) to make its popular content (e.g., How I Met Your Mother, Glee, Bones, The X-Files, Wall Street) available in the region.